Smith, David, b. 1906 d. 1965

 Collection Summary: Correspondence; sketchbooks; sketches; scrapbooks; exhibition catalogs; photographs; business records; and printed material.

-Biographical/Historical Note: Sculptor; Bolton Landing, N.Y.
+Biographical/Historical Note: David Smith (1906-1965) was a sculptor from Bolton Landing, N.Y.
 Began his career as a painter.
 Studied at Art Students League.
 Married artist Dorothy Dehner.
 Was one of the first sculptors to develop a uniquely American abstract style.
 Worked in monumental style, incorporating painted metal and welding techniques into his work.
 Smith died in an automobile accident in May 1965.

 Lent for microfilming by Rebecca and Candida Smith.